mdn/content/files/en-us/web/api/gpudevice/createtexture/index.md

       - : An enumerated value indicating the dimension level of the texture.
 Possible values are:

         - `"1d"`: The texture is one-dimensional.
-        - `"2d"`: The texture is an array of two-dimensional layers.
+        - `"2d"`: The texture is two-dimensional or an array of two-dimensional layers.
         - `"3d"`: The texture is three-dimensional.

         `dimension` defaults to `"2d"` if the value is omitted.